Koenkk/zigbee2mqtt.io/docs/devices/BMCT-SLZ.md

 The device can operate either as a two-channel light switch or as roller shutter/window blind.
 The operation mode is set after the initial pairing.
 Currently, the light switch operation mode is configured as a default.
 Roller shutter operation mode is not supported yet.
 <!-- Notes END: Do not edit below this line -->

+### Pairing

+To pair this device you have to install the device via its installation code.
+The installation code can be obtained by scanning the QR-code on the inside of the battery cover with your smartphone.
+Then get the device into pairing mode.
+In zigbee2mqtt navigate to "Settings" --> "Tools" and click on "Add install code".
+Paste the code you got from the QR-code and confirm by clicking "OK" which will get zigbee2mqtt into pairing mode automatically.
+Wait for your device to be joined.

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*